-The Swiss retail giant Coop supplies all Swiss shops from its central deep-freeze distribution center in Schafisheim.
+The Swiss grocery retailer Coop supplies all of its national retail stores from its central deep-freeze distribution center in Schafisheim, Switzerland.
 Coop's deep-freeze solution boasts the highest possible degree of automation – from depalletizing to palletizing.
 Cooling in different temperature zones is crucial: In keeping with the motto "only as cold as necessary", the temperature varies between 23° F during depalletizing and palletizing as well as down to -9° F in the pallet and shuttle warehouse.
 The compact design and highly efficient equipment significantly reduce energy costs.

-The automated solution encompasses the entire process – from depalletizing frozen goods and storage of individual units in the Stingray shuttle system, to picking and fully automated mixed-carton palletizing.
+The automated end-to-end solution encompasses the entire process – from depalletizing frozen goods and storage of individual units in the shuttle system, to picking and fully automated mixed-carton palletizing.

-The goods are delivered on pallets either by an external party or from the production plant at the respective warehouse site.
-At -9 °F, the items required in the supermarkets are stored on pallets in a high-bay warehouse with an aisle height of approx. 131 ft.
+The goods are delivered on pallets either by an external party or from the production plant at the respective warehouse.
+At -9 °F, the items required in the retail stores are stored on pallets in a high-bay warehouse at a height of approx. 131 ft.
 The multi-aisle pallet warehouse is comprised of 17,000 storage locations.

-Three Splitex depalletizing robots ensure fully automated unloading of pallets and the demand-driven replenishment in the shuttle warehouse, which serves as a highly-dynamic picking buffer.
-Once the supply for a certain item drops below the minimum inventory, it is automatically removed from the pallet warehouse stock and transported for depalletizing.
-The Stingray shuttles can store and retrieve several thousand cartons an hour at -9 °F. These are transported in sequence to the palletizing stations.
+Splitex robotsautomatically depalletize pallets coming from the high-bay warehouse.
+The depalletized cartons are stored in a shuttle warehouse, which is utilized as a picking buffer.
+Once the supply of a certain item drops below the minimum inventory, the pallet warehouse automatically replenishes the shuttle warehouse with goods.
+Several thousand cartons an hour at -9 °F are stored and retrieved from the shuttle system.
+These are transported in sequence to robotic palletizing stations.

 Manual picking is especially difficult in the deep-freeze area.
-Therefore, Coop has opted for fully automated mixed case palletizing: Nine Autostax palletizing robots are used at -5 °C. These stack the cartons, in a way that is volume-optimized and based on the specific shop, on roll containers before being transported to the goods issue buffer
+Therefore, Coop has opted for fully automated mixed case palletizing: Autostax palletizing robots stack cartons in an optimized and store-friendly manner on roll cages at 23 °F. The roll cages are automatically wrapped and forwarded to the shipping area.